DETAILED ACTION

 generate, based on the feature vector, a gait pattern indicative of a gait of the bovine animal (evaluation); and

-determine, based on the gait pattern, the lameness parameter indicative of lameness of the bovine animal (evaluation).
+determine, based on the gait pattern, the lameness parameter being indicative of a degree of severity of lameness of the bovine animal (evaluation); and

 Independent claim 20 recites the limitations of claim 1, mutatis mutandis, as a method claim; thus, the analysis of claim 1 applies analogously to claim 20.